 “Let’s find out,” Robby is a research scientist on all things pot.

-“Maybe,” but I know I’ll probably come back with Max, who loves escaping the garage and hanging out.
+“Maybe,” but I know I will probably come back with Max, who loves escaping the garage and hanging out.
 He also loves chasing Rocky, the cat, around the house.
 He has yet to learn that one swipe of Rocky’s claws ruins the fun.

 The best laid plans never escape the bully who is stalking you.
 Jeff appears immediately after I walk in.
 The parents are out, as is John.
 I break away from the headlock he uses to force me into the bedroom.
 I run toward the garage and Max’s protection.
 Jeff blocks the way.
 I run into the backyard where a tall mango tree offers the opportunity to show off my new tree climbing skills.
 I swing up into the branches and soon I’m looking down at my frustrated molester.

 Jeff glares at me.
 I can see his arousal, like Robby’s earlier.
 It makes me shiver.
 Jeff grabs the hose and sprays up into the tree.
 I climb higher and swing over to the neighbor’s tree.
 I keep going from tree to tree until I reach Bird Road where no trees stretch over the pavement.
 I climb down and walk across the street toward Robby’s.

 “Back so soon?” he mocks me.
 “Where’s Max.”